-Verses 12:1-5: While peacefully transferring his life-long authority as judge to God’s newly anointed king, Saul, Samuel has the people testify that his judgments had been just, and not for personal gain.
+Verses 12:1-5: Noting his advanced age and that his sons are not succeeding him, Samuel’s authority as judge transfers to God’s newly anointed king, Saul.
+The people agree to Samuel’s request to testify before Saul and God that Samuel’s judgments have been just, and not for personal gain.

 And he [Samuel] said to them, "The Lord is a witness against you, and His anointed [king, Saul] is witness this day, that you have not found anything in my hand.”
 [The people] said, “[We are your] witness.”